-The detection of arrhythmias in racehorses meets some major challenges in the racing industry: animal welfare, limitation of accidents in training and on the racetrack, analysis of underperformance and detection of hidden pathologies.
+The detection of arrhythmias in the racehorse meets some major challenges in the racing industry: animal welfare, limitation of accidents in training and on the racetrack, analysis of underperformance and detection of hidden pathologies.
 Whether benign or pathological, these heart rate abnormalities must be investigated to ensure that they do not endanger the horse.
 In this article, Dr Emmanuelle van Erck (DVM, PhD, ECEIM) explains when to suspect an anormal heart rhythm and how to identify it.

-The role of EQUIMETRE in the detection of arrhythmias
+The role of EQUIMETRE in the detection of arrhythmias in the racehorse

 The EQUIMETRE sensor is a unique technology dedicated to monitor the health and performance of the athletic horse.
 Scientifically validated, Arioneo’s products are daily tools for trainers and veterinarians.
 For each training session, the sensor automatically and systematically records the horse’s electrocardiogram (ECG) even at full speed.
 Therefore, following the analysis of abnormal parameters during a training session, the trainer can ask the veterinarian to analyze the horse’s ECG.
 By taking action before a problem occurs, the risk of poor performance can be reduced.

 Dr Emmanuelle Van Erck’s comments on the subject